Hardworking Person

 Living Poor Vs. Poverty Compared

-Most people would consider these Hill tribespeople as being poor or living poor, but technically speaking, and they are not living in poverty; they can still take care of their basic human necessities.
+Most people would consider these Hill tribespeople as being poor or living poor, but technically speaking, they are not living in poverty; they can still take care of their basic human necessities.

 The same person living in San Francisco also has a mobile phone and an iPad or laptop, which the Hill tribe person may not have.

-I realize a lot of this may not make sense why the hill tribe person is not considered living in poverty, whereas the homeless person in San Francisco is.
+I realize a lot of this may not make sense as to why the hill tribe person is not considered living in poverty, whereas the homeless person in San Francisco is.
 But then again, it goes back to providing the necessities of life: food, clean water, shelter, and clothing.

 At A Bus On a Dusty Road, we believe we should all live life as global citizens.
 It does not matter if you live in the United States, England, Canada, Africa, Asia, or Polynesia.
-What matters is that we should all be looking at ways to live life as global citizens.
+What matters is that we should all look at ways to live life as global citizens.

 But poverty has nothing to do with a person’s ability to communicate with the rest of the world or have technical devices.
 Yes, being on the Internet or having access to it can help someone get out of living poor, but it is not one of the criteria for poverty.